 Painting parking lot lines by hand is not a big deal !
 First, you can draw chalk lines and then paint them in by hand using a 4-inch paint roller.
 If you choose to do this, at least make sure you use a high-caliber traffic paint for enduring results.

 On the other hand, a technique that is much neater (and nicer to your back) is using a parking lot striper to paint your parking lot lines on any concrete or asphalt surface.
 Depending on the level of striping you intend on doing, they’re available in various sizes.
 Typically, you’ll need to have a chalk line, high-caliber traffic paint, tool box, pylons, caution tape, measuring tape, and either your 4-inch roller or piece of line-striping equipment.
 Depending on how many parking lot lines you’re going to be doing, you can choose what type of painting equipment proves most productive in your circumstances.
 It’s also crucial that you have the appropriate parking lot stencils in order to mark off any special areas with a professional finish.

-The following are four things you need to consider as you paint lines across your parking lot:
+The following are four things you need to consider for DIY parking lot striping:

 1) Measurements Are Crucial:

 It’s critical that you know just how much paint you are going to need to get for your job site.
 You can contact us if you need help figuring this out.